MaterializeInc/materialize/doc/user/content/ops/deployment.md

 expressed this to the system (we can avoid stashing that data, which can in some cases dramatically reduce the memory footprint).

+This is particularly important in Linux and in Docker, where swap may not be automatically setup for you.

 To minimize the chances that Materialize runs out of memory in a production environment, we recommend you make additional memory available to Materialize via a SSD-backed swap file or swap partition.